Hardoi district: Divisions

 This district is a district of the Lucknow Commissionary in Uttar Pradesh Province of India, it is situated in between 26-53 to 27-46 north latitude and 79-41 to 80-46 east longitude.
 Its north border touches Shahjahanpur district and Lakhimpur Kheri district.
 Lucknow (capital of U.P.) and Unnao are situated at the southern border.
 The western border touches Kanpur (industrial city of U.P.) and Farrukhabad district and on the eastern border the Gomati River separates the district from the Sitapur district.
 'Nemisharayan, the Pilgrim of Dvapara Yuga (3rd age)' is just 45 km from district headquarters.
 The length of this district from northwest to southeast is 125.529 km and width from east to west is 74.83 km., the area 5947 km^{2}.

 Police

-Currently, Neeraj Kumar Jadaun is the supreintendent of police of the district.
+Currently, Ashok Kumar Meena is the superintendent of police of the district.
 The district is divided into 6 circles headed by the Circle Officer (CO), and 26 police stations, including one mahila thana in the district headed by the station house officer (SHO) of Uttar Pradesh Police.